redox-os/website/content/news/rsoc-dwrr.md

 ## Real World Workflow

-1. PixelCannon
+1.  pixelcannon

-    The current simple Round Robin gives ~1000 fps with two CPU hogging (`while true; do :; done` in bash, or `while (1) printf("Hello!\n");` in C) programs running in the background.
+    The current simple Round Robin gives ~1000 FPS with two CPU hogging (`while true; do :; done` in GNU Bash, or `while (1) printf("Hello!\n");` in C) programs running in the background.

-    On the other hand, the new scheduler with 0 prio for all, gives ~1000 fps too with some margin of error.
+    On the other hand, the new scheduler with 0 `prio` for all, gives ~1000 FPS too with some margin of error.

-    If we increase the priority (decrease niceness) of pixelcannon and decrease the priority of the two CPU hogging applications, pixelcannon now delivers ~1150 fps!
+    If we increase the priority (decrease niceness) of pixelcannon and decrease the priority of the two CPU hogging applications, pixelcannon now delivers ~1150 FPS!

-2. Schedrs
+2.  schedrs

-    This is my rust [rewrite](https://gitlab.redox-os.org/akshitgaur2005/schedrs) of [schbench](https://openbenchmarking.org/test/pts/schbench).
-As expected this is the area the new scheduler particularly shines in.
+    This is my [Rust rewrite](https://gitlab.redox-os.org/akshitgaur2005/schedrs) of [schbench](https://openbenchmarking.org/test/pts/schbench).
+As expected this is the area where the new scheduler particularly shines in.
 To replicate my results, just run two CPU hogging programs, and then run schedrs

     1. RR